-- representation depends on the initial user choice.
+- reproduce the shape.
+The accuracy of the representation depends on the initial user choice.
 Nevertheless, it is clear that the accuracy in generating the surface depends on the chosen number of points; - ii.
 The algorithm outcome is then graphically visualized in the surface modeler.
-To produce the obtained NURBS surface, it is necessary to bake it into the graphical interface; - iii.
-The surface is exported into a convenient file exchange format, suchas the ACIS format.
+To produce the obtained NURBS surface, it is necessary to bake it into the graphical interface; - 226 iii.
+The surface is exported into a convenient file exchange format, such as the ACIS format.
 This file includes complete pieces of information about the geometry and can be imported into an advanced FEM solver;